uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

    ]

 Here, three items need to be put in place: two files, and a symbolic link.
-The following App Config Item types are currently supported:
+The following :term:`AppConfigurationItem` types are currently supported:

 * ``directory``: a directory to be created;
 * ``directorytree`` : a recursive directory tree, copied from somewhere else;